NREL/tyche/docs/cheat-sheet.rst

 In the second use case, a user knows what technological changes must be achieved with R&D investment and is interested in determining the investment amount that will be required to achieve these changes.
 In this case the user already knows the contents of the *designs* and *parameters* dataset, which are deterministic, and uses expert elicitation to fill in the investment amounts in the *tranches* dataset.

 It is critical to note that these use cases are **mutually exclusive**.
-Tyche cannot be used to evaluate a scenario in which desired technological changes as well as the investment amounts are both uncertain.
+Tyche cannot be used to evaluate a decision context in which the desired technological changes and the investment amounts are both uncertain.
 What this means for the user is that probability distributions, or mixtures of distributions, can be used to specify values either in the *designs* and *parameters* datasets or in the *tranches* dataset, but not both.
 If distributions are used in all three datasets, the code will break by design.

 Defining values as probability distributions and mixtures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~